AdaCore/training_material/courses/ada_essentials/070_subprograms/10-extended_example.rst

 * We want to indicate which colors of the rainbow are in a **set**

-   * If you remember from the *Basic Types* module, a type is made up of values and primitive operations
+   * If you remember from the *Scalar Types* module, a type is made up of values and primitive operations

 * Our values will be